joeyklee/sketching-web-geography/README.md

 ## How this is organized
+The chapters in this book are organized to develop

 ## Who is this book for
 This book is made for people who want to use the power of code and the interactivity of the web to visualize geographic data.

 ## Conventions used in this book